daattali/daattali.github.io/_posts/2018-04-11-cranalerts.md

   </a>
 </div>

 For those wondering—yes, of course I had to make this a Shiny app.
-I actually started building it with Note initially, but I quickly thought "nahh, go Shiny or go home!".
+I actually started building it with Node.js initially, but I quickly thought "nah, go Shiny or go home!".
 To be honest, I think this is a case where Shiny was not necessarily the absolute best tool for the job, but I did want to see if I could build a decent-ish service with Shiny.
 And so be it.
 [CRANalerts](https://cranalerts.com/) is fully a Shiny app.

 You'll hopefully agree that this website doesn't *look* like a Shiny app.
-UI/UX is always very important for me, I make sure that whatever I build is not only functional, but looks good and is intuitive and user-friendly.
+UI/UX is always very important to me; I make sure that whatever I build is not only functional, but looks good and is intuitive and user-friendly.
 But getting it to look pretty was not a trivial task, here is what CRANalerts looked like after 1 day of work:

 <div style="text-align:center;">
   <a href="https://cranalerts.com/">